 - "Confidential -- these specifications are for subscribers' use only."

 - 2) "Not for general distribution."

-- 3) "For professional use only."
+- "For professional use only."

-905 Distribution as publication. (cont'd) 905.03 Deposit in a public library.
-Where a copy or phonorscord of a work is deposited in a public library for unrestricted access by the public, the Copyright Office will not refuse registration as a published work.
+905 Distribution as publication. (cont'd)

+phonorecord of a work is deposited in a public library for unrestricted access by the public, the Copyright Office will not refuse registration as a published work.
 In such a case, the Office will assume that access to the deposit was unrestricted unless it has information to the contrary.

 905.04 Deposit for registration in the Copyright Office.
 Deposit for registration in the Copyright Office will not be considered to constitute publication.

-905.05 By sale or other transfer of ownership, or by rental, lease, or lending.
+By sale or other transfer of ownership, or by rental, lease, or lending.
 Publication occurs by the sale or other transfer of ownership of copies or phonorecords or by their rental, lease, or lending.

-906 Offering to distribute as publication.
-The offering by the copyright owner, or under his or her authority, to distribute copies or phonorecords to a group of persons for purposes of further distribution, public performance, or public display, constitutes publica- tion.
+Offering to distribute as publication.
+The offering by the copyright owner, or under his or her authority, to distribute copies or phonorecords to a group of persons for purposes of further distribution, public performance, or public display, constitutes publication.
 See 17 U.S.C.
 101. The statutory definition implies that the offering to distribute must be of existing multiple copies or phonorecords.

-Examples: The offering of a new line of greating cards that are in existence to retail outlets is publication.
-The offering by a film exchange to distribute prints of an existing motion picture for perfor- mance in theatres is publication.
-Offering a work, such as a cartoon or column, to a number of syndicators for purposes of further distribution would normally constitute publica- tion.
+- The offering of a new line of greeting cards that are in existence to retail outlets is publication. - The offering by a film exchange to distribute prints of an existing motion picture for performance in theatres is publication. - Offering a work, such as a cartoon or column, to a number of syndicators for purposes of further distribution would normally constitute publication.

-90.456.00 1947) Mar 18 53 906 Offering to distribute as publication. (cont'd) 906,01 No existing copies or phonorecords.
+906 Offering to distribute as publication. (cont'd)

+906.01 No existing copies or phonorecords.
 The offering to distribute copies or phonorecords before any are available in a form ready for distribution does not constitute publication.

-Examplest The offering to distribute a motion picture that is still in production does not constitute publication.
-The offering to distribute a sound recording which has not been fixed in its final form is not publication.
-906.02 To a group of persons.
-The offering to dis- tribute copies or phonorecords must be to a group of persons.
-Example: Ļ The offering to distribute musical scores to a group of band directors for purposes of public performance is publication.
-906.03 For purposes of further distribution, public per- formance, or public display.
+- The offering to distribute a motion picture that is still in production does not constitute publication. - 2) The offering to distribute a sound recording which has not been fixed in its final form is not publication. - 906.02 To a group of persons.
+The offering to distribute copies or phonorecords must be to a group of persons.

+The offering to distribute musical scores to a group of band directors for purposes of public performance is publication.

+906.03 For purposes of further distribution, public performance, or public display.
 The purpose of the offering must be further distribution, public performance, or public display.
-Hence an offering to distribute to a group of persons for their pri- vate use, private performance, or private display is not a publication.
-Example: The offering to distribute classical phono- records to various radio stations for broad- cast constitutes publication.
+Hence an offering to distribute to a group of persons for their private use, private performance, or private display is not a publication.

+The offering to distribute classical phonorecords to various radio stations for broadcast constitutes publication.

 907 Alternative forms of publication.
 Since the statutory definition of publication is in two parts, one relating to direct distribution to the public and the other relating to the offering to a group for certain purposes, publication occurs if the facts fit either alternative.